aminography/PrimeDatePicker/README.md

 PrimeCalendar today = new JapaneseCalendar();  // Causes a Japanese date picker, also today as the starting date

 PrimeDatePicker datePicker = PrimeDatePicker.Companion.dialogWith(today) // or bottomSheetWith(today)
-    .pickSingleDay(singleDayPickCallback)  // Passing callback is optional, can be set later using setDayPickCallback() .minPossibleDate(minDateCalendar)      // Optional
+    .pickSingleDay(callback)  // Passing callback is optional, can be set later using setDayPickCallback() .minPossibleDate(minDateCalendar)      // Optional
     .maxPossibleDate(maxDateCalendar)      // Optional
     .disabledDays(disabledDaysList)        // Optional